tjg14/FD24mySQL/README.md

 To do
--edit event settings (in progress) - allow handicap update -block activity if complete
+-edit event settings (in progress) - allow handicap update -on calculate payout, also send bet amount to match table, and pull in when loading page
+- fix apology meme gen
+-block activity if complete
 -edit /delete round
 -add more courses